godotengine/godot-docs/classes/class_filedialog.rst

 The available file type filters.
 Each filter string in the array should be formatted like this: ``*.png,*.jpg,*.jpeg;Image Files;image/png,image/jpeg``.
 The description text of the filter is optional and can be omitted.
 Both file extensions and MIME type should be always set.

-\ **Note:** Embedded file dialog and Windows file dialog support only file extensions, while Android, Linux, and macOS file dialogs also support MIME types.
+\ **Note:** Embedded file dialogs and Windows file dialogs support only file extensions, while Android, Linux, and macOS file dialogs also support MIME types.

 **Note:** The returned array is *copied* and any changes to it will not update the original property value.
 See :ref:`PackedStringArray<class_PackedStringArray>` for more details.